Our use of cookies

 As from the 1 April 2020, Staffordshire County Council is a permitting authority, whereby highway works are served as Permits which book road space and ensure effective co-ordination.
 Major WAs will also require some form of Permit, dependent upon the Agreement undertaken:

-• S278 agreements: as the county council is the employer, we will apply for permits.
+• S278 agreements: As the county council is the employer, we will apply for permits.
 The timing and duration of the works will be agreed between the county council and developer.

-Further details are available in Appendix 1
+Further details are available online at the link in Appendix 1

 Other permissions or licences